simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 09 VectorStore OpenAI.md

 ---
 **Part 1 - Establish an OpenAI Account**

 If you have not already done so, setup an account with OpenAI.
-The instructions are in the **Lab Setup** document.
+The instructions are in the ***[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)**.

 ---
 **Part 2 - Setup the Project**